rails/rails/guides/source/action_cable_overview.md

 Consumers subscribe to channels, acting as *subscribers*.
 Their connection is called a *subscription*.
-Produced messages are then routed to these channel subscriptions based on an identifier sent by the cable consumer.
+Produced messages are then routed to these channel subscriptions based on an identifier sent by the channel consumer.

 ```ruby
 # app/channels/chat_channel.rb